-sqlmap is developed in Python , a dynamic object-oriented interpreted programming language.
-This makes the tool independent from the operating system.
-It only requires the Python interpreter version $\bf 2$ equal or higher than $\bf 2.6$.
-The interpreter is freely downloadable from its official site .
-To make it even easier, many GNU/Linux distributions come out of the box with Python interpreter installed and other Unices and Mac OSX too provide it packaged in their formats and ready to be installed.
-Windows users can download and install the Python setup-ready installer for $\bf x86$, AMD64 and Itanium too.
+sqlmap is developed in Python , a dynamic, object-oriented, interpreted programming language freely available from http://python.org/download/.
+This makes sqlmap a cross-platform application which is independant of the operating system. sqlmap requires Python version 2.6 or above.
+To make it even easier, many GNU/Linux distributions come out of the box with Python installed.
+Other Unixes and Mac OSX also provide Python packaged and ready to be installed.
+Windows users can download and install the Python installer for x86, AMD64 and Itanium.